Antonio Mennini: Nuncio to Great Britain

 Mennini was named Nuncio to Great Britain on 18 December 2010 following the early retirement of Archbishop Faustino Sainz Muñoz on 2 December 2010.
-He presented his credentials to The Queen on 2 March 2011.
+He presented his credentials to Queen Elizabeth II on 2 March 2011.

-One of the most important duties facing Mennini as Nuncio was to oversee the vetting process for the appointment of a substantial number of new bishops for England, Wales and Scotland.
+As a Nuncio, one of the most important duties which Mennini faced was to facilitate the vetting process for the appointment of a substantial number of new bishops for dioceses in England, Wales and Scotland, referring back the results of confidential consultations to the Holy See.

-Most significantly, Pope Benedict XVI accepted the resignation of Cardinal Keith O'Brien, Archbishop of St Andrews and Edinburgh and Britain's then most senior cleric, on 25 February 2013.
+On 25 February 2013, Pope Benedict XVI accepted the resignation of Cardinal Keith O'Brien, Archbishop of St Andrews and Edinburgh and Britain's then most senior cleric.
 Two days later, the Pope likewise accepted that of Patrick Altham Kelly, Archbishop of Liverpool.
-Mennini played a central role in the appointment of their successors.
+Mennini played a role in the appointment of their successors.

-A writer in the English Catholic publication The Tablet considered it likely that Mennini's appointment was recognition that delicate diplomatic work was required for the establishment of the personal ordinariate for former Anglicans in Britain.
+A writer in the English Catholic publication The Tablet speculated that Mennini's appointment was recognition that delicate diplomatic work was required for the establishment in Britain of the personal ordinariate for former Anglicans.

 Secretariat of State

-On 20 January 2017 it was announced that Mennini was to be transferred to the Vatican to serve in the Secretariat of State.
+On 20 January 2017 it was announced that Mennini was to be transferred to the Roman Curia to serve in the Secretariat of State.
 His tenure in Britain ended on 6 February.
-In his new post he is responsible for relations between the Holy See and Italy.
+In his new post he is responsible for monitoring relations between the Holy See and Italy.